 Boneset or Thoroughwort (Eupatorium perfoliatum) is a medicinal plant native to eastern United States.
 It has hairy stem and many, loose flat topped white flowers.
-For medicinal purpose, the leaves and flowering tops are used.
-Boneset is used in form of cold infusion, tea and tincture.
+For the medicinal purpose, the leaves and flowering tops are used.
+Boneset is used in the form of cold infusion, tea and tincture.

 The herb is indicated in influenza, swine flu, acute bronchitis, nasal inflammation, rheumatism, fluid retention, fever, typhoid, yellow fever, malaria and dengue.
 It is beneficial in all conditions with pain in bones.

 Eupatorium perfoliatum is used traditionally for treatment of break-bone fever or dengue and hence it named boneset.
 It is used in Homeopathy for treatment of flu, fever, pain in bones, fracture etc. Homeopathic medicine Eupatorium perfoliatum in potency of 30, 200 is indicated in cold, sore throat, malaria and dengue.

 Other common Names

 Boneset, Ague-Weed, Crossword, Feverwort, Indian Sage, Sweating Weed, Thoroughwort, Wild Isaac, Tea-Gel, Vegetable Antimony.

 Plant description of Boneset

 Upright perennial herb;erect stout, cylindrical hairy stem, 2 to 5 feet tall;leaves opposite, fuzzy, toothed, sessile and lanceolate in shape with acuminate tip, the opposite leaf pairs adjoining at their bases and encircling the stem node (perfoliate);Large, branching, flattened, white flower clusters with small cylindrical flower heads;Flower parts are indistinguishable;Stem often purple or purple-spotted;